Credit: Bank-issued credit

 There are two main forms of private credit created by banks; unsecured (non-collateralized) credit such as consumer credit cards and small unsecured loans, and secured (collateralized) credit, typically secured against the item being purchased with the money (house, boat, car, etc.).
 To reduce their exposure to the risk of not getting their money back (credit default), banks will tend to issue large credit sums to those deemed credit-worthy, and also to require collateral; something of equivalent value to the loan, which will be passed to the bank if the debtor fails to meet the repayment terms of the loan.
 In this instance, the bank uses the sale of the collateral to reduce its liabilities.
 Examples of secured credit include consumer mortgages used to buy houses, boats, etc., and PCP (personal contract plan) credit agreements for automobile purchases.

 Movements of financial capital are normally dependent on either credit or equity transfers.
 The global credit market is three times the size of global equity.
 Credit is in turn dependent on the reputation or creditworthiness of the entity which takes responsibility for the funds.
-Credit is also traded in financial markets.
 The purest form is the credit default swap market, which is essentially a traded market in credit insurance.
 A credit default swap represents the price at which two parties exchange this risk – the protection seller takes the risk of default of the credit in return for a payment, commonly denoted in basis points (one basis point is 1/100 of a percent) of the notional amount to be referenced, while the protection buyer pays this premium and in the case of default of the underlying (a loan, bond or other receivable), delivers this receivable to the protection seller and receives from the seller the paramount (that is, is made whole).